- Future Students

 Follow the links on the left navigation bar to read more about our programs, faculty or scholarships, and always refer to the current course catalog for the most up-to-date course requirements.

-Peruse this English Department Newsletter, written and edited by students in a Fall 2013 Introduction to Technical Communication course, for the latest on a new dean, a professor who is also a Tibetan monk, and graduate students who are both teachers and students.
+Peruse this English Department Newsletter, written and edited by students in a Winter 2014 Introduction to Technical Communication course, for the latest on the department's new digs in Patterson Hall, and Dr. Beth Torgerson's research on Victorian sociologist Harriet Martineau and mesmerism.

 What are the degree options?